This is a video about the upper Suriname river.

 We land near Ladowani village.
 A red-rumped cacique breeding colony hanging from a tree.
 A smooth-billed ani.

 Unlike many other villages on the upper Suriname river, Ladowani was not founded as a “transmigration” village for people who had to flee from the rising waters of the Brokopondo-Van Blommestein lake.
 It existed already before the 1960′s.

 Its people are African-Surinamese maroons: their ancestors ran away from slavery in the coastal region and founded communities in the interior.

 Near the airstrip of Ladoani (as it is also spelled sometimes), ten white-winged swallows sitting together on a wire.

 The people in Ladowani mainly have an “animist” religion, with historical origin in traditional African religions.
 A few hundred meters away, another village, Nieuw Aurora, is mainly Christian: Evangelische Broedergemeente, the biggest denomination among African-Surinamese.

 The primary school in Nieuw Aurora has eight teachers for 400 children.
 The head teacher says that teaching is in Dutch.
 She adds: “and sometimes in our mother tongue, Saramaccan, so that everyone can understand”.

-The Saramaccan language was made by fugitive ex-slaves from various African and European languages.
-That is true for Sranan Tongo as well, but Saramaccan is really different from Sranan Tongo.
+The Saramaccan language was made by fugitive ex-slaves, from various African and European languages.
+These were the “building blocks” for Sranan Tongo as well, but Saramaccan is really different from Sranan Tongo.

-If children want to go to high school, they have to go to Paramaribo.
+If children want to go to high school, then they have to go to Paramaribo.